ShivaGanapathy/ShivaGanapathy/README.md

 ## Hi there 👋

 Hi.
-I'm Shiva, a computer science student at North Carolina State University.
-I am an experienced software developer and data science enthusiast.
+I'm Shiva, a 1st year computer science student at North Carolina State University.
+I will be joining Meta as a software engineering intern this Summer.
+I love working on projects that have a large impact, and I'm always looking for my next opportunity.

-## What I'm doing this summer
+## What I'm doing this Winter

 I am:
 - 🌈🌈🌈  Working on a cool color sorting visualizer project with React.Js!
-- ↔↔↔ Learning about linked lists (and other fun data structures and algorithms)
+- ↔↔↔ Learning about graphs (and other fun data structures and algorithms)
-- ⚾⚾⚾  Watching the best team in the MLB (Boston Red Sox) secure the AL East
+- 🏈🏈🏈  Watching the NFL Playoffs and jumping on the Bucs Bandwagon
 - 💎🤲📈  Riding my 1 share of AMC to the moon
-- 🔎🔎🔎  Actively searching for internships in software engineering and data science
+- 🔎🔎🔎  Actively searching for internships in software engineering

 ## Languages and Tools: